nielsbasjes/splittablegzip/Benchmark/README.md

 All output files were checked and resulted in the same md5 of the output file.

-#Results
+# Results

-#Conclusions
+# Conclusions
 As long there is spare CPU capacity the solution allows for a very good scaling of the processing speed.
 A file that would normally take about 24 minutes to 'wordcount' only takes about 3 minutes.

-After the maximal paralelisation point (12) we see that the processing time jumps up and stays there.
+After the maximal parallelization point (12) we see that the processing time jumps up and stays there.
 This can be explained by the fact that only after the first mapper of the 12 mappers is finished the 13th can start.

-##A 5.5 GB input file doing a wordcount
+## A 5.5 GB input file doing a wordcount

 ![Graph of the results](Benchmark55.png)